artursmileris/Norwich-Food-Hygiene-Safety-Compliance-Analysis/README.md

 6. Score components by final rating
 7. Awaiting Inspection / Exempt breakdown
 8. High / low performers (filtered views)

-Slicers can be added on BusinessType and PostcodeDistrict for interactivity.

 ---